Swallowing difficultyDysphagia; Impaired swallowing; Choking - food; Globus sensation

-- Damage to the brain may be caused by multiple sclerosis, Parkinson's disease, or stroke
+- Damage to the brain may be caused by multiple sclerosis, Parkinson disease, or stroke.

-Problems that involve the esophagus often cause swallowing problems, including:
+Problems that involve the esophagus often cause swallowing problems.
+These may include:

 - An abnormal ring of tissue that forms where the esophagus and stomach meet (called Schatzki's ring)